Refinancing your mortgage can reduce your monthly payment and interest rate.

 - Not available from all lenders

-If you are being offered a no cost refinance.
-It makes perfect sense to still shop around, you may find a better deal from a lender that does charge closing costs.
-Remember these costs can usually be rolled into the loan so you do not have to come out of pocket for them.
+If you are being offered a no-cost refinance.
+It makes perfect sense to shop around still.
+You may find a better deal from a lender that does charge closing costs.
+Remember, these costs can usually be rolled into the loan, so you do not have to come out of pocket for them.

 Types of Refinance Programs

 Rate and Term Refinance – This is a more traditional refinance option available for conventional mortgages.
-This refinance program allows borrowers to refinance their mortgage into a new 15 year, 30 year, or adjustable rate mortgage.
+This refinance program allows borrowers to refinance their mortgage into a new 15 year, 30 years, or adjustable-rate mortgage.

-Streamline Refinance – A streamline refinance is available to borrowers who have a Government backed mortgage loan.
-FHA, VA, 203k, and USDA streamline refinances are much easier and require less paperwork than traditional refinance loans.
-In some cases lenders do not require a credit check or income verification for a streamline refinance.
+Streamline Refinance – A streamline refinance is available to borrowers who have a Government-backed mortgage loan.
+An FHA, VA, 203k, and USDA streamline refinance are much easier and require less paperwork than traditional refinance loans.
+In some cases, lenders do not require a credit check or income verification for a streamline refinance.

 Home Equity Loans – Home equity and HELOC loans use the equity as collateral for a second mortgage on the property.
-Homeowners are able to get cash by giving up some of their home equity up to a 80% LTV.
+Homeowners can get cash by giving up some of their home equity up to an 80% LTV.

 Refinance Loan Terms

-Refinancing from a 30 year fixed rate into a 15 year rate mortgage is one of the more popular options people choose.
-15 year refinance rates are as much as a full percentage point lower than 30 year rates.
-Not only will you pay off your loan faster, you will pay a lot less interest over the life of the mortgage.
+Refinancing from a 30 year fixed rate into a 15-year rate mortgage is one of the more popular options people choose.
+15 year refinance rates are as much as a full percentage point lower than 30-year rates.
+Not only will you pay off your loan faster, but you will also pay a lot less interest over the life of the mortgage.

-Adjustable rate mortgage – Refinancing out of a mortgage with an adjustable rate into a fixed rate makes a ton of sense.
-Adjustable rate mortgages often have rates that will increase on an annual basis after a short term with a low initial rate.
+Adjustable-rate mortgage – Refinancing out of a mortgage with an adjustable rate into a fixed rate makes a ton of sense.
+Adjustable-rate mortgages often have rates that will increase annually after a short term with a low initial rate.